Harz Nature Park

 Conservation And Sustainability

-The park addresses massive spruce die-off from bark beetle and climate change, affecting over 80 percent of higher-elevation forests.
+The park addresses massive spruce die-off from bark beetle and climate change, affecting vast areas of higher-elevation forests.
 Management allows natural succession in areas adjacent to the national park while supporting active conversion to climate-resilient species elsewhere.
 Historical mining contamination requires ongoing remediation.
 Raised bog restoration on summit plateaus proceeds through drain blocking.
 Calcareous grassland conservation through grazing maintains species-rich limestone habitats in the foothills.
 The park monitors lynx population development and connectivity to other forest areas.

 Visitor Ratings